 While Fairfax County has achieved some success in reducing the number of people experiencing homelessness by moving people to permanent housing, there is still much work to be done.
 One of the greatest challenges in the implementation of the local Ten-Year Plan is the creation of a sufficient number of affordable housing units that are dedicated to people experiencing homelessness.
 Fairfax County's Board of Supervisors has established a Housing Blueprint that includes meeting the targets of the Ten-Year Plan in its goals.
-In FY 2017 the Blueprint identifies a variety of initiatives intended on helping homeless persons make the transition to permanent housing and independent living, including the pairing of project-based vouchers with a new private partner 140-unit acquisition.
+In FY 2018 the Blueprint identifies a variety of initiatives intended on helping homeless persons make the transition to permanent housing and independent living, including the application for additional Family Unification Program and Veteran Affairs Supportive Housing vouchers.